 Most municipalities have ordinances regarding the size of bonfires and when they can occur.
 Before you even start collecting materials, research your city’s fire requirements and limitations with a quick internet search or by contacting your local fire department.

 It’s also important to let your neighbors know that you intend to have a bonfire, the approximate time you plan to have it, and how long it’ll last.
 You don’t want to create a nuisance, especially if the smoke is likely to blow into your neighbor’s home or if any ashes or hot cinders may land on your neighbor’s property.

-And tie back long hair and avoid wearing loose or dangling clothing (like scarves) when building and maintaining your bonfire.
+Remember to tie back long hair and avoid wearing loose or dangling clothing (like scarves) when building and maintaining your backyard bonfire.

 A bonfire can be dangerous if not done correctly.
 Choose an area sheltered from wind that’s located far away from buildings, fences, garden structures, trees, roots, bushes, and plants.

 Clear the area of any household trash or garden waste, including bottles, cans, aerosols, flammable liquids, rubber tires, and anything containing plastic, foam, or paint.